Looking for support for your finance function? Book a time with an expert.

 Industry-Specific Applications

-Utilities Sector: Electric, gas, and water utilities typically maintain stable, predictable dividend policies supported by regulated rate structures and steady cash flows.
+Utilities Sector: Electric, gas, and water utility companies have relatively stable and predictable dividend policies, thanks to their regulated rate structures and stable revenue streams.

 Corporate Finance Applications